 The outlook for careers in engineering in the state of Kentucky is bright.
-In the Bluegrass State, civil engineering is expected to grow at a rate of 19.4 percent through 2020, while engineering management is expected to grow 8.6 in the same time.
-Prospective engineers must obtain at least a 4-year degree.
+In the Bluegrass State, civil engineering is expected to grow and prospective engineers would likely be advantaged to obtain at least a 4-year undergraduate degree.

 There are 7 universities in Kentucky that have ABET-accredited engineering programs, and more than 30 different ABET accredited engineering degrees at those 7 universities.
 There are other colleges in Kentucky with engineering programs that might be suitable for you - most are either regionally or nationally accredited.